entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  89. Branchial lamina of the interolateral plate : absent (0); present (1).
 > Carr (1991), Character 47; Carr and Hlavin (2010), Character 47; Rücklin *et al*.
 (2015), Character 47; Zhu Y *et al*.
 (2016), Character 47; Jobbins *et al*.
 (2022, 2024), Character 47；Xue *et al*. (submitted), Character 89.